antmicro/quickfeather-dev-board/README.rst

 Overview
 ========

-This repository contains open hardware design files for the QuickFeather development board based on the Quicklogic `EOS S3 Sensor Processing Platform <https://www.quicklogic.com/products/eos-s3/>`_.
+This repository contains open hardware design files for the QuickFeather development board based on the QuickLogic `EOS S3 Sensor Processing Platform <https://www.quicklogic.com/products/eos-s3/>`_.
-The design files were created by `Antmicro <https://www.antmicro.com>`_ in cooperation with `Quicklogic <https://www.quicklogic.com/>`_.
+The design files were created by `Antmicro <https://www.antmicro.com>`_ in cooperation with `QuickLogic <https://www.quicklogic.com/>`_.
 The board has been designed to keep compatibility with the `Adafruit Feather <https://learn.adafruit.com/adafruit-feather/feather-specification>`_ ecosystem of evaluation boards.
 This allows the user to explore functionalities of the EOS S3 platform.